DHTMLX/docs-todolist/docs/api/methods/unchecktask_method.md

 ### Description

-@short: Marks a task as uncompleted
+@short: Marks a task as incomplete

 ### Usage